zaenalium/quick_feature/docs/discretisation/index.rst

 .. -*- mode: rst -*-
-.. currentmodule:: fast_feature.discretisation
+.. currentmodule:: quick_feature.discretisation

 Discretisation
 ==============

-fast_feature's discretisation transformers transform continuous variables into discrete features.
+quick_feature's discretisation transformers transform continuous variables into discrete features.
 This is accomplished, in general, by sorting the variable values into continuous intervals.